tower1ight/World/1.People/Groups and Factions/Librarian Faith/Cult of the Library.md

 tags:
   - Faction
   - religion
+  - telor
+  - LibraryWorship
+  - COL
 aliases:
   - cultist
   - cultists
   - The_Cult_of_the_Library
   - COL
+  - The Shroud
+  - Order of the Shroud
 ---
 up: [[Worship of the Library]]